ChilliCream/graphql-platform/website/src/docs/hotchocolate/integrations/spatial-data.md

 The most common library used for spatial data in .NET is [NetTopologySuite](https://github.com/NetTopologySuite/NetTopologySuite).
-Entity Framework supports [Spatial Data](https://docs.microsoft.com/en-gb/ef/core/modeling/spatial) and uses NetToplogySuite as its data representation.
+Entity Framework supports [Spatial Data](https://docs.microsoft.com/en-gb/ef/core/modeling/spatial) and uses NetTopologySuite as its data representation.

 The package `HotChocolate.Spatial` integrates NetTopologySuite into HotChocolate.
 With this package your resolvers can return NetTopologySuite shapes and they will be transformed into GeoJSON.